 Cleaning your own home and cleaning professionally are two totally different things.
 Even though you clean your home constantly, learning how to clean professionally takes a lot of time and effort––when a client pays for your services, they expect to come home and find their home spotless, tidy beyond reproach and smelling pleasant.
 However, for some people, it’s actually easier and more enjoyable to clean other people’s houses because there is no personal investment, just pride in a job well done.

-If you’re mulling over the possibility of starting your own house cleaning business, you’ll need to be fit, prepared for some dirty work and willing to market your services through friends, family and other people in order to slowly build up your client base.
+If you’re considering starting your own house cleaning business, you need to be fit, prepare for some dirty work, and market your services through friends, family, and other people to slowly build up your client base.
 It may take a while to build a solid group of clients but with the right attitude, a good reputation and word-of-mouth referrals, you’ll eventually build a solid cleaning business.

-Method 1 of 6: Assessing your own suitability for cleaning as a business
+Method 1: Assessing your own suitability for cleaning as a business

 Before you decide to start your cleaning business, make sure this kind of work is right for you.
 While this is one of the easiest businesses to start due to its low/non-existent overheads and reliance on basic skills, you need to be able to live up to the promises.
 Cleaning is hard, strenuous work.
 You need to be in good physical condition and able to bend over, kneel down, reach up and do repetitive actions for a sustained amount of time.
 If you have experienced past injuries, check with your doctor that it’ll be okay to take on this very physical work for a living.